Skip to content

 • Helping to address the region’s internet connectivity challenges

-• Contributing to FAO’s First Pillar Fellowship for Kari Gunter-Seymour, Poet Laureate of Ohio.
+• Contributing to FAO’s first Pillar Fellowship awarded to Kari Gunter-Seymour, Ohio’s poet laureate

-• Connecting the region’s educators with First Book, which allows those who serve children in Appalachian Ohio with free and low-cost books and resources
+• Connecting the region’s educators with First Book, which provides those who serve children in Appalachian Ohio with free and low-cost books and resources

 • Responding to emergency needs